jhajek/Linux-text-book-part-1/files/Review-Questions/Chapter-10/rq-chapter-10.md

 # Review Questions - Chapter 10

-1) What is the name of *beep* sound heard in the initial boot of a PC (assume you are using BIOS not UEFI)?
+1) What is the name of the firmware that since 2015 has replaced BIOS on essenitally all computers?
-a) PERC
+a) BIOS
 b) POST
 c) GRUB
-d) BIOS
+d) UEFI

 2) What is the name of the GNU software that is the first software program that runs when a computer with Linux installed starts?
 a) BIOS